-Forty Five miles from Savannah, Ga. we headed south to a quaint, hidden, free campground called, Barrington County Park .
+Forty-Five miles from Savannah, Ga. we headed south to a quaint, hidden, free campground called, Barrington County Park.
 On the outskirts of Townsend, Ga. off Hwy 57, there is a sizable camping area off of Harper Lake.
 Harper Lake is fed from the Altamaha River system.
 Traveling into the park was a little hairy.
 You will travel approximately three miles on a wide, maintained dirt road.
-Here’s the catch, there is three miles of small ruts on this road, as all dirt roads seem to have, just beware of your speed and drive carefully.
+Here’s the catch, there are three miles of small ruts on this road, as all dirt roads seem to have, just beware of your speed and drive carefully.

 All in all, it was a very nice, clean park.
 A little bit difficult to get to, but if you want a little R and R away from everything and everybody, give it a go.